What Determines the Best Car Subwoofers? A Comparison

 The woofers that Rockford Fosgate offers have different power ranges.
 We start with the Power family of woofers, which have power handling capabilities between 500 watts and 3,000 watts RMS.
 The Punch family ranges from 250 watts to 600 watts, and the Prime family ranges from 200 watts to 250 watts RMS.

-Qualify your desires and budget when designing your new subwoofer system.
+Qualify your car audio goals and budget when designing your new subwoofer system.

-Prime Series of Subwoofer: Good Entry Level Speakers that are Budget Friendly
+Prime Series of Subwoofer: Great Entry Level Speakers that are Budget Friendly

-The Prime series is a good entry-level or starter line of subwoofer.
+The Prime series is a great entry-level or starter line of subwoofer.
 They handle a good amount of power and deliver solid bass.
 It is a great first step upgrade to your factory system.
-Take note that these are not going to be ground-pounding SPL type of subwoofer.
+Take note these are not going to be ground-pounding SPL subwoofers, but they are designed for Sound Quality.

 Punch Series: Great Speakers for Mid-level Systems